 Pitbull is a loving and gentle pet.
 However, it is crucial to handle these dog breeds as an owner.
 There are instances where pit bulls get too wary when around other dogs.

 Experts say that this tendency does not apply to all pit bulls.
 They are known to be unapproachable to other dogs at home or in public.
+Some people believe that Pit Bull can Attack and Fight Lions.

 A pit bull may have attacked your dog because of their behavior resulting from fear or outright aggression.
 The dog doesn’t find it essential to play or socialize with other pets.